 Working with the SDJV harvest management subcommittee, we developed a Prescribed Take Level (PTL; Runge et al. 2009) assessment framework to evaluate how much influence uncertainty in various demographic parameters has on inferences about contemporary harvest levels.
 The PTL framework estimates allowable take level, in this context allowable harvest level, which is the number of birds (or proportion of total birds) that can be harvested from a population, given a stated harvest management objective.
 Allowable harvest estimates derived from the PTL framework can be compared to observed levels of harvest to assess the appropriateness of contemporary harvest levels and regulations.
 By incorporating uncertainty about underlying demographic parameters into the PTL assessment as probability distributions, simulation can be used to propagate that uncertainty into probability distributions reflecting uncertainty in both allowable and observed harvest levels.
-Comparing the derived probability distributions for allowable versus observed harvest allows harvest managers to assess the risks associated with current harvest policies, while still taking into account the uncertainty associated with estimates of allowable and observed harvest.
-Sensitivity of the risk associated with contemporary harvest levels to uncertainty in individual demographic parameters can then be assessed to provide guidance on population monitoring and research priorities.
+Comparing the derived probability distributions for allowable versus observed harvest allows harvest managers to assess the risks associated with current harvest policies, while still taking into account the uncertainty associated with contemporary harvest levels to uncertainty in individual demographic parameters can then be assessed to provide guidance on population monitoring and research priorities.